JuliaLang/www.julialang.org/blog/2021/08/DEQ.md

 ## Mixing DEQs and Neural Ordinary Differential Equations (Neural ODEs)

-From the viewpoint of Julia and the DiffEqFlux.jl library, it is also natural to look at DEQ from a differential equations perspective.
+From the viewpoint of Julia and the DiffEqFlux.jl library, it is also natural to look at DEQs from a differential equations perspective.
 Instead of viewing the dynamical system as a discrete process
 $x_{n+1} = f(x_n)$, we can equivalently view the system as evolving continuously, i.e. $x' = f(x)$.
 If we think about $dx/dt = f(x)$, by Euler's method we approximate $dx = x_{n+1} - x_n$